-5.5.4.1 Clean Water Act Section 404 Wetlands
+4.5.4.1 Clean Water Act Section 404 Wetlands

 Under Section 404 of the Clean Water Act (CWA), wetlands are "those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs and similar areas" (USEPA 2011).
 USACE defines three characteristics of wetlands: hydrology, hydrophytic plants, and hydric soils.
 An area must exhibit all three characteristics to be considered a "jurisdictional wetland."
 Some areas may perform the functions of wetlands, yet not be delineated as jurisdictional wetlands if they do not exhibit all three wetland characteristics.
-All of the Project's Intertidal Sites are likely to be considered jurisdictional wetlands, whereas Subtidal Sites are not.
+All of the Project sites are likely to be considered jurisdictional wetlands.

-5.5.4.2 California Coastal Act
+4.5.4.2 California Coastal Act